Things to Consider - Potential Costs of Sleep Training

 As illustrated in How babies sleep, human babies have evolved to be kept close to their mother, relying on her for food, warmth, protection - all elements essential to their survival.
 The closeness of mother and baby is promoted by a link that binds them together - the bond of attachment - and some researchers propose that this bond is maintained by mothers and babies 'creating' and responding to 'cues' - crying, visual contact, touch.
 Parsons et al 2010; Feldman 2012; Blunden et al 2011.

-For more detailed information on all the issues related to sleep training, click here.
+For more detailed information on all the issues related to sleep training see our Health Professional pages.